 - KEY = used interchangeably with button, the user-interface control (often displayed as graphical button with up/down states).
 Pressing (clicking) a key triggers an action (Key Action). - PANEL = Keys are arranged in groups onto Panels. - BOARD = the actual layout of keys (buttons) in a configuration, as one or more Panels. - RUN-TIME TARGET = this is the device, operating system, or platform where a board will be displayed on and presented to a user for operation (typically as an on-screen keyboard or user-interface component). - PROJECTS = contains the details and definitions to manage and work with boards for one or more run-time targets. - KBF = the single-file output that defines a board for a run-time target.
 This is the file extension to identify the file, and it is derived from KeyBoard File (.KBF). - SOURCE = the actual SOURCE folder that contains the source files for projects and boards, or used as reference back to the Builder (which can manipulate, edit, and modify the Source of a board). - TARGET = the actual TARGET folder that contains built run-time targets and KBF files for each project.
-Each project also gets a TEST target that is used during development to show the built board - BUILDER = Application where boards can be created, modified, and KBF Run-Time data files are created.
+Each project also gets a TEST target that is used during development to show the built board - BOARDS = the BOARDS folder contains built run-time targets and KBF files for use by the My-T-Soft run-time software.
+Each built project places its KBF into the local system's BOARDS folder. - BUILDER = Application where boards can be created, modified, and KBF Run-Time data files are created.
 Manages projects (Source files) and Run-Time Targets (Target files).
 Provides a "rich-application" environment for Developers and Users working with Board & Key Properties.